 - Colouring page and puzzle worksheets (king’s food) at http://www.calvarycurriculum.com/pdf/childrenscurriculum/OLD/CURR155.PDF

 - Colouring page and puzzle worksheets(Judah led into captivity) at http://www.calvarycurriculum.com/pdf/childrenscurriculum/OLD/CURR118.PDF

 - Various Daniel worksheets.
 Available at http://gonnafly.squidoo.com/bible-worksheets-OT.
-Scroll down to the Daniel worksheets.
+Once on the webpage you will need to scroll down to the Daniel worksheets.

 - Lesson plan at http://www.missionarlington.org/d/OT-1YR-49-Daniel.pdf

 - Lesson plan and activities (age adaptable) at http://www.missionarlington.org/d/OT-10-76-DanielDoesRight.pdf